svidela/extdirect.django/README.txt

   ...
   TypeError: cannot concatenate 'str' and 'int' objects

-The exception raised must be catched in the server and the browser doesn't know about it.
+The exception raised must be catched in the server and the browser doesn't know anything about it.

 Using Ext.direct.PollingProvider